 The Scholarship Program

-College tuition scholarships are awarded to children of U.S. Special Operations members.
-The sacrifices our Special Operations families make are immeasurable.
-The Navy SEAL Museum is humbled to have committed partners who come alongside our families and help support the higher education of these kids through our Trident House Charities Scholarship Program.
+The sacrifices our Special Operations and their families make are immeasurable.
+The Navy SEAL Museum is humbled to have committed partners who come alongside our families and help support the higher and private education of these kids through our Trident House Charities Scholarship Program.

 Comprised of four tenants, the Trident House Charities Program seeks to serve Special Operations by addressing their needs and the needs of their families.
 One arm of this outreach is our Scholarship Program.
 Made possible by the generous donations of caring benefactors like yourselves, The Museum’s Scholarship Program offers gifts in various amounts to the children of Special Operations individuals.